 Starting in Octopus 3.5, you can also configure Octopus Deploy to automatically redirect to the external URL so the user doesn't have to explicitly click on the link.
 This behavior is not enabled by default.
 To enable it, run the following:

 Note that even when enabled, this functionality is only active when there is a single, non forms-based authentication provider enabled.
 If multiple providers are enabled, which includes Guest access being enabled, this setting is overridden.

 Also, when using the Active Directory provider, this function will only be active when allowFormsAuthenticationForDomainUsers is set to false.

-OAuth 2.0, OpenID Connect and Octopus
+OAuth 2.0, OpenID Connect, and Octopus

-Octopus Server has 2 methods for identifying users.
+Octopus Server has two methods for identifying users.
 The first is session cookies, which are returned to the browser after a successful a login and then used in all communications with the server.
 The second is API Keys, which are a shared secret that identify the user.

 These mechanisms were not modified with the introduction of the OpenID Connect based authentication providers.
 Octopus uses the external identity provider only to initially verify the user's identity, and then returns a session cookie to the browser, which means OAuth token expiry and revocation are not currently supported.

 The following topics are explained further in this section: